Annisquam Harbor Lighthouse

 Directions:

-Recently the lighthouse property has been purchased by a new private owner who has blocked the parking lot for security concerns.
+The lighthouse property has been purchased by a new private owner who has blocked the parking lot for security concerns.
 The beach nearby is also private for residents only and is strictly enforced during the summer season.
-With these changes if you want to try to get pictures of the lighthouse from the beach side, go there during the off season and take a few quick pictures.
+With these changes if you want to try to get pictures of the lighthouse from the beach side, go there during the off season.
+Its basically take a chance parking quickly, take a photo and drive off.
+There is no place to get permission.

 - Follow Route 95 to Route 128 towards Gloucester.